jacobkap/crimebythenumbers/docs/reading-writing-data.md

 ## Writing Data

 When we're done with a project (or an important part of a project) or when we need to send data to someone, we need to save the data we've worked on in a suitable format.
-For each format, we are saving the data in we will follow the same syntax of
+For each format we are saving the data in, we will follow the same syntax of

 `function_name(data, "file_name")`